There are a number of ways you can qualify for membership and join Crane including:

 If you live or work on at least one of twenty-seven Indiana counties.**

 If you work at or belong to one of our Select Employee Groups (SEGs).
 Or, if someone in your immediate family works or belongs to one of our SEGS.

 We’re committed to building lifelong relationships with our members and providing quality, low-cost products and services so they can achieve financial success.
 We look forward to the opportunity to serve you.
-Please contact one of our local branches to open an account or for more information.
+Please visit one of our local branches to open an account or call (800) 692-3274 for more information.

 *Immediate family is defined as spouse, child, sibling, parent, grandparent, grandchild, step-parent, step-child, step-sibling and adoptive relationships.

 **If you live or work in the following counties you are eligible to join Crane Credit Union: Bartholomew, Brown, Clay, Daviess, Dubois, Gibson, Greene, Hendricks, Jackson, Johnson, Knox, Lawrence, Marion (Center township, Decatur township, Franklin township, Lawrence township, Perry township, Pike township, Washington township, and Wayne township), Martin, Monroe, Morgan, Owen, Orange, Parke, Pike, Posey, Putnam, Sullivan, Vanderburgh, Vermillion, Vigo, and Warrick.